newatoms/beta/_private/customers/stby/pitches/service-design-in-movies.md

 ## We think this is a effective method to achieve the goal because

 By taking fictional services from movies we can use the emotional value the movie has for the viewer to invite them to read about a subject they don't know, and probably would not actively read about.
-It enables create relevance to the reader by offering a new perspective on a movie they know and love, which is intensive to share the insights and article with their network.
+Creating relevance to the reader by offering a new perspective on a movie they know and love, which is intensive to share the insights and article with their network.

 ## The effectiveness of this article is based on the following assumptions